 - Photograph

 - ID Evidence

 - Teaching Agency Check

 - DfE and Welsh Assembly Number

 - Qualification Evidence

 - Medical Check

 - Barred List Check and Date

 - Valid DBS Date

 - Enhanced DBS number

 - Further Disclosure Information, if necessary

-- Right to work in the UK Check
+- · Right to work in the UK Check

 - Overseas Checks/Risk Assessment

 - References Check

 - CV History Check

+- Confirmation of Level 1 safeguarding training within the last 12 months

-We ask supply agencies to email the vetting information to the School Business Manager as well as to the school receptionist
+We ask supply agencies to email the vetting information to the School HR Manager.

-The school's receptionist checks this evidence on arrival, checking that the person presenting themselves for work is the same person on whom the checks have been made.
+The HR department checks this evidence on arrival, checking that the person presenting themselves for work is the same person on whom the checks have been made.
+HR also give all agency staff an induction to the school which includes safeguarding.

-Any discrepancies will be reported to the Business Manager immediately and the agency staff will not be able to start their work until satisfactory checks have been concluded.
+Any discrepancies will be reported to the HR Manager immediately and the agency staff will not be able to start their work until satisfactory checks have been concluded.